Little Lake Palkna

-Väike-Palkna Lake is a boundary lake between Estonia (Haanja Parish, Võru County) and Latvia.
+Little Lake Palkna (Väiku-Palkna järv) or Little Lake Baltiņš Mazais Baltiņš) is a boundary lake between Estonia (Haanja Parish, Võru County) and Latvia.

 The area of the lake is 4.8 ha and its maximum depth is 31.9 m (second in Estonia).
-Lake's average depth is 14.0 m, first in Estonia in terms of average depth.
+The lake's average depth is 14.0 m, first in Estonia in terms of average depth.

+The lake is part of the eight Korneti Lakes, a chain of lakes near the Latvian–Estonian border.
+Semantically, Little Lake Palkna is paired with Big Lake Palkna (Suur-Palkna järv) or Big Lake Baltiņš (Lielais Baltiņš), which lies about 700 m to the southwest.